0x62/soton-efy-notes/Mechanical Science/Elasticity.md

 k=\frac{EA}{L}
 $$

-This gives us $k$, the spring constant, in terms of $E$ and geometric factors area/length.
+This gives us $k$, the spring constant, in terms of $E$ and area/length.

-> [!TIP] This is useful because $E$ **is a property of the material, not the spring geometry**.
-We can look up $E$ for a material in a data book, but if we tried to keep a table of values for $k$ we would need one for every possible shape and size of spring.
+> [!TIP] Useful because $E$ is a property of the material, not geometry
+> We can look up $E$ for a material in a data book, but if we tried to keep a table of values for $k$ we would need one for every possible shape and size of spring.